GNAT-Academic-Program/lab_rsa/lab_breakdown.md

 - Fill in code for private keys

 #### Lab 2:
-- Fill in 182 to 184 with correct variables to complete Encrypt function
+- Fill in code gaps in starter code to complete Encrypt function
-- Fill in code with correct variables to complete Decrypt Function
+- Fill in code gaps in starter code for building encrypted message

 #### Lab 3:
-- Fill in code gaps in starter code for building encrypted message
 - Fill in code gaps in starter code for building decrypted message
+- Fill in code with correct variables to complete Decrypt Function

 #### Lab 4 (if learning on sockets are to be done):
 - Fill in client_main code